apache/reef/website/src/site/markdown/glossary.md

 ###<a name="context"></a>Context

 Contexts are a way to structure the state and Configuration of an Evaluator.
 A Context exists on one and only one individual Evaluator.
 Each Evaluator has at least one Context, which we refer to as the *root* Context.
 This root context is special, as it is *required* on all Evaluators and because closing it is synonymous to releasing the Evaluator.
-In many simple REEF programs, this is the only Context used and it is therefore convenient to think of it as synonymous to "the Evaluator": The Driver can submit Tasks to it, is notifified when they are done and can close the root context when it wants to dispose of the Evaluator.
+In many simple REEF programs, this is the only Context used and it is therefore convenient to think of it as synonymous to "the Evaluator": The Driver can submit Tasks to it, is notified when they are done and can close the root context when it wants to dispose of the Evaluator.

 Contexts are formed by calls to `submitContext()` to the event types that allow this (`AllocatedEvaluator` and `ActiveContext`) Contexts are the main way for an Evaluator to be exposed and accessed.
 For instance, Tasks are submitted to an `ActiveContext` which represents the top Context on the Evaluator.